Sugar-Free Chocolate Pecan Cookies

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-These are small cookies that have 4 net carbs per cookie, so you decide if that’s too much of splurge if you’re following a low-carb diet.
+These Sugar-Free Chocolate Pecan Cookies are very small cookies that have 4 net carbs per cookie, so you decide if that’s too much of splurge if you’re following a low-carb diet.
 If you want to make these cookies suitable for the original South Beach Diet, use an approved sweetener and switch butter for margarine.
 (Be sure to choose a margarine that doesn’t have water listed as the first ingredient if you choose that option.)
-They would still be limited to phase 2 or 3 because of the whole wheat flour.
+They would still be limited to phase 2 or 3 for South Beach because of the whole wheat flour.

 Find More Recipes Like This One: